AlmaBroman/flea-finder-stockholm/README.md

 The main colours used for the webpage are:

 Navbar, footer, buttons: #212529
-Image Overlays, Text(depending on background color): black Background Body, Text(depending on background color): white
+Image Overlays, Text(for light bg-color): black Background Body, Text(for dark bg-color): white

 ### Font
 Bootstrap default.